walkerrandolphsmith/laces/CONTRIBUTING.md

 * **Tests**:
 Functions should be unit tested and bug fixes should include unit tests that exercise the broken functionality.
 Hopefully it can help drive the design of a function as well.
 Tests can be verified with `npm run test`
 * **Comments**:
-Functions should include JSDoc Tag comments.
+Functions should include JSDoc-style comments.
 * **Coding Style**:
 Coding style is established in the lint configuration and can be verified with `npm run lint`